melanchall/drywetmidi/Docs/articles/tools/Sanitizer.md

 [RemoveDuplicatedPitchBendEvents](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveDuplicatedPitchBendEvents) does the same actions as the [RemoveDuplicatedSetTempoEvents](#removeduplicatedsettempoevents) or [RemoveDuplicatedTimeSignatureEvents](#removeduplicatedtimesignatureevents) one but for duplicated [Pitch Bend](xref:Melanchall.DryWetMidi.Core.PitchBendEvent) events.

+### RemoveDuplicatedSequenceTrackNameEvents

+[RemoveDuplicatedSequenceTrackNameEvents](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveDuplicatedSequenceTrackNameEvents) does the same actions as the [RemoveDuplicatedSetTempoEvents](#removeduplicatedsettempoevents) or [RemoveDuplicatedTimeSignatureEvents](#removeduplicatedtimesignatureevents) one but for duplicated [Sequence/Track Name](xref:Melanchall.DryWetMidi.Core.SequenceTrackNameEvent) events.

 ### RemoveEventsOnUnusedChannels

 If a MIDI file doesn't contain notes on some channel, we can safely remove all events on that channel.
 For example, the [Control Change](xref:Melanchall.DryWetMidi.Core.ControlChangeEvent) event on channel `2` in the following example is redundant: